In a war or disaster, the first reports are often wrong or conflicting.

 Regardless of the outcome of the investigation, these reports of an explosion add a very different element to the investigation than was the case in the Lion Air crash.

-Art Harman is the Director of the Coalition to Save Manned Space Exploration.
+Art Harman is the President of the Coalition to Save Manned Space Exploration.
 He was the Legislative Director and foreign policy advisor for Rep. Stockman (R-Texas) in the 113th Congress, and is a veteran policy analyst and grass-roots political expert.
 His expertise includes foreign relations, border security/amnesty, national security, transportation, foreign broadcasting and NASA/space policy.

-Mr. Harman developed the strategy to kill the 2013 Senate “gang of eight” amnesty bill as violating the Origination Clause, and provided policy advice to the Trump campaign, transition. and White House.
+Mr. Harman developed the strategy to kill the 2013 Senate “gang of eight” amnesty bill as violating the Origination Clause, and provided policy advice to the Trump campaign, transition. and the White House.
 He wrote what became the ‘bible’ of post-Brexit trade relations which was introduced in 2016 by Sen. Mike Lee as S. 3123, the United Kingdom Trade Continuity Act.
 Harman is a frequent guest on radio shows on key policy issues, and is an expert photographer.